$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Submonoids of

 \begin{lemma} Let $H$ by a subgroup of $PGL_2(\mathbb{C})$. is a submonoid if and only if $F$ and $G$ are $H$-invariant.
 Similarly, is a submonoid if and only if $F$, $G$ and $\{v\}$ are $H$-invariant. \end{lemma}

 Either way, it is important to understand orbits of actions by algebraic subgroups of $PGL_2(\mathbb{C})$ on $\mathbb{C}P^1$.
-The following describes these orbits by model theoretic tools.
-The final conclusion may also be reached by direct computation and using Theorem \ref{T:subgroup of pgl2}.
+The following easy to check result describes these orbits and is a direct computation using Fact \ref{F:subgroup of pgl2}.
+We note that it may also be reached using model theoretic tools (see \cite{almost-orth}).

-\begin{proposition}[Baldwin-Saxl] In a stable group, every formula $\varphi (x,\overline{y})$ is associated with a natural number $n$ such that the intersection of an arbitrary family of subgroups defined by formulas $\varphi (x,\overline{a_i})$ is the intersection of $n$ among them. \end{proposition}

-\begin{proposition}\cite{almost-orth} Let $G$ be a group and $X$ a strongly minimal set.
-If $G$ acts definably on $X$ then it has finite or cofinite orbits.
-Specifically, either there is only one infinite orbit and finitely many finite orbits or all of the orbits are finite.

-Moreover, if $\left( G,X,\dots\right)$ is stable, $G$ acts faithfully and there are only finite orbits then $G$ is finite. \end{proposition} \begin{proof} The first assertion follows from the fact the action is definable and $X$ is strongly minimal

-Assume that that $(G,X)$ is stable and that $G$ acts faithfully on $X$.
-Let be the stabilizer of $a\in X$.
-Since the action is faithful, The stabilizers are uniformly definable and hence, by Proposition \ref{P:baldwin-saxl}, there exist such that

-Let be the obvious homomorphism, where $G\cdot a_i$ is the orbit of $a_i$.
-By what was just said, it is injective and hence $G$ is finite. \end{proof}

-\begin{corollary} Every algebraic subgroup of $PGL_2(\mathbb{C})$ has finite or cofinite orbits (acting on $\mathbb{C}P^1$).
-Furthermore, if the subgroup is not finite, the number of finite orbits is finite and there is one infinite orbit. \end{corollary}
+\begin{lemma} Every algebraic subgroup of $PGL_2(\mathbb{C})$ has finite or cofinite orbits (acting on $\mathbb{C}P^1$).
+Furthermore, if the subgroup is not finite, the number of finite orbits is finite and there is one infinite orbit. \end{lemma}